Parent launches legal challenge after Waterloo school board mandates land acknowledgements and bans debate

 Board imposes mandatory recitations without vote or discussion

-Geoffrey Horsman, a biochemistry professor, school council member, and father of three children in the Waterloo Region District School Board (WRDSB), has launched a judicial review after the Board mandated land acknowledgements at all school council meetings and prohibited any discussion of the practice.
+Dr. Geoffrey Horsman, a biochemistry professor, school council member, and father of three children in the Waterloo Region District School Board (WRDSB), has launched a judicial review after the Board mandated land acknowledgements at all school council meetings and prohibited any discussion of the practice.
 His concerns began when the Kitchener Waterloo Collegiate and Vocational School Council began opening meetings with land acknowledgements despite never having voted on or debated the issue.
-In the spring of 2025, Mr. Horsman requested that the matter be added to a future agenda, but the Council Chair declined and directed him to the school principal.
+In the spring of 2025, Dr. Horsman requested that the matter be added to a future agenda, but the Council Chair declined and directed him to the school principal.

 Email correspondence confirms parents barred from questioning policy